AY2526S1-CS2103T-W13-4/tp/docs/UserGuide.md

 ### Recording student grades : `grade`

-Records and updates subject-assessment-score pairs for a student so tutors can keep a detailed grade book per student.
+Records, updates, or deletes subject-assessment-score pairs for a student so tutors can keep a detailed grade book per student.

-Format: `grade INDEX sub/SUBJECT/ASSESSMENT/SCORE [sub/SUBJECT2/ASSESSMENT2/SCORE2]…​`
+Format: `grade INDEX sub/SUBJECT/ASSESSMENT[/SCORE] [sub/SUBJECT2/ASSESSMENT2[/SCORE2]]…​`

-* Records grades for the student at the specified `INDEX`.
+* Records grade changes for the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Provide `SCORE` to add or update a grade.
+Omit `SCORE` to delete the existing grade for that subject-assessment pair.
 * If a subject-assessment combination already exists for the student, the new score will **overwrite** the existing score.
 * If the same subject-assessment appears multiple times in one command, the **last occurrence** wins.
 * At least one `sub/` prefix must be provided.
-* Subject, assessment, and score values cannot be empty.
+* Subject and assessment values cannot be empty.
+When provided, score values also cannot be empty.
+* Attempting to delete a subject-assessment that is not recorded will show `Grade not found: SUBJECT/ASSESSMENT`.

 Examples:
 * `grade 2 sub/MATH/WA1/89 sub/SCIENCE/Quiz1/95`